-Anthropology, Arabic, Art History, Biology, Business, Economics, Education, Environmental Studies, Film Studies, Fine Arts, Gender Studies, History, International Business, International Relations, Internship, Linguistics, Literature, Music, Political Science, Religious Studies, Sciences, Sociology, Spanish
+Anthropology, Arabic, Art History, Biology, Business, Economics, Environmental Studies, Film Studies, Fine Arts, Gender Studies, History, International Relations, Internship, Literature, Music, Political Science, Psychology, Religious Studies, Sciences, Spanish, Women's Studies

 Granada is a multicultural city, the historic crossroads of Christian, Muslim and Jewish cultures.
 Students on this program benefit from a variety of internship and volunteer opportunities in addition to their coursework, can choose between a dormitory and a homestay, and have the option of taking a class free of charge at a local recreation center.

 This program offers a wide variety of courses in Art History, History, Humanities, Islamic Studies, Spanish Language and Literature, Sciences, Social & Behavioral Sciences, and Religion.
 For further information on the range of courses on this program, please visit the IES website.
 You must take at least 15 credits on this program (per IES requirements).
 Students planning to fulfill any requirements for the Spanish Minor are advised to obtain course approval from the adviser for Spanish Minors.

 You will receive credit for all academic courses taken at this institution, and all of your grades from abroad will count toward your Penn State cumulative GPA.
 You may not take any courses overseas on a Pass/Fail basis.
 Students may not take sport or physical activity courses (e.g. sailing, bowling, yoga, etc.) abroad.
 These courses will not be credited at Penn State.